microsoft/DeepSpeed/deepspeed/profiler/pytorch_profiler/README.md

 > Measures the time, number of estimated flop and parameters of each module in a PyTorch Model.

 The pytorch-profiler profiles the forward pass of a PyTorch model and prints the model graph with the measured profile attached to each module.
 It shows how time, flops and parameters are spent in the model and which modules or layers could be the bottleneck.
 It also outputs the names of the top k modules in terms of aggregated time, flops, and parameters at depth l with k and l specified by the user.
+The output profile is computed for each batch of input.
+If multiple forward passes are specified by the user to caputre (in the case where the model have different paths or for more accurate timing), the average profile of the multiple batches is taken.

 The flops estimation is partly inspired by [ptflops](https://github.com/sovrasov/flops-counter.pytorch) with the major difference being that pytorch-profiler captures ```torch.nn.functional``` invoked in a module to estimate the flops, thus allowing customized modules in the module (e.g. ```ParallelTransformerLayerworks, ParallelSelfAttention, RowParallelLinear, etc.``` in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)). pytorch-profiler also supports flops computation at module level (for RNNs).

+For models running on multi-node or multi-gpu runs, only the model parallelism affects the number of flops and parameters (e.g. ```--model-parallel-size``` in [Megatron-LM](https://github.com/NVIDIA/Megatron-LM)), i.e., model_parallel_size * flops = total_flops, model_parallel_size * parameters = total_parameters.
+The number of gpus or nodes does not affect the output profile.

 Below is an example output for LeNet5:
 <!-- ![](header.png) -->